wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2022-22.x Release Notes

-This release includes the following improvements:
+This release of the Wavefront service includes the following improvements:
 * Accessibility improvements (keyboard access, color contrast, etc.) on integration pages.

+In addition, the June 2022 integrations release was made available!
+It includes significant improvements to the Snowflake and Jenkins and more.
+See the [Integration Release Notes](integrations_new_changed.html#june-2022) for details.